 What is a thin client?

 In simple terms, a thin client is a basic computer that acts as a mothership for establishing a local or remote connection among servers placed in an area.
 Speaking of the physicalities of the thin client, a thin client is easy to maintain and handle.
 A standard thin client’s dimensions will be 15 cm tall with a width of 3 cm and will weigh somewhere in the range of 500 g to 1.5 kg.

 When talking about the principle, let’s take an example.
 Say as an owner, you have a lot of systems in your office space.
 Some servers store all that mammoth data, but to access all of that, you have software residents on your system which could be a PC or laptop.
 Now instead of buying separate PCs or laptops for each employee, you can install a thin client which connects with your servers and deliver the software applications to each employee.
 All you need to provide is a monitor, keyboard and mouse.
 This process is also called Desktop visualisation.

-‘A client’ is the desktop interface which is seen by an application that a user is using.
+‘A client’ is the desktop interface that is seen by an application that a user is using.
 There are two types of such client viz.
 ‘Thick’ and ‘Thin’.
 A ‘thick’ or a ‘fat’ client requires a portion of the application to be downloaded on the desktop.
 It runs on its own, but the programming language is usually Js or C#.
 On the other hand, a thin client is one where there is no requirement for supplementary software to be installed.
 In today’s context, it’s a web application that needs a browser to avail the app to the user but is a customised terminal hardware appliance.
 That’s how programming defines it.

 What majorly makes the thin client an added advantage is that it guards against viruses and cybercrimes as it does not provide direct access to endpoint OS.
 But in general, it’s one of the most sought after devices in corporate workspaces, banks, cafes or even in homes.
 Let us discuss further what advantages this device brings.